 Next you will need some small plants to use in the mugs.
 I found these plants for really cheap at Walmart and they all ranged from $2.47-$3.47.

 Next step is pretty simple and you simple just need to transplant the plants into the mugs.
 All of mine fit perfectly and I didn’t need any additional soil!

 Finally… decorate your plain mugs!
 I found some gold and silver sharpies and they looked really great on the white mug.
 Feel free to get create and decorate the mugs to suite your style.

 This was such am easy and fun upcyle project that not only required very little time and money, but was a great way to show my children how simple living an eco-friendly lifestyle can be!
-I try to teach them this in all aspects of their lives, whether be an upcyle project or using an eco-freindly toothpaste.

 I hope that you enjoyed learning more about how you can upcycle coffee mugs into beautiful planters and help the Earth.
 Make sure to make an effort to learn more about the products you use and always aim for ones that fit an eco-friendly lifestyle.

 Just look how beautiful you can make something you may have considered tossing in the trash!